Adobe-CEP/Getting-Started-guides/Package Distribute Install/readme.md

 ```

 ## Creating and verifying a signed package
 Once you have a signed, verified certificate from the previous step, you are ready to create a signed pacakge.
-In order to conform to the Adobe Exchange requirements or distribute using Admin Console, you must create an Adobe `ZXP` package.
+In order to conform to the Adobe Exchange requirements or distribute using the Admin Console, you must create an Adobe `ZXP` package.
+If you aren't distributing on Adobe Exchange or the Admin Console, ZXP may not be required.
+Check with your distribution channel for details.

 ### Decide what to include in your package and provide the configuration file
 If your package only includes one HTML extension, you can construct your folder structure like below and include an XML file named `manifest.xml` inside the `CSXS`folder: